tinkeros/HolyGFXBot/README.md

 ### Valid commands are:
  - `!hg` - creates single frame static image
- - `!hgds` creates animated "ditherspark" GIF (draws the same frame 4 times with different dithering and loops)
+ - `!hgds` creates animated "ditherspark" GIF

 ### Optional space delimited dimension parameters (each should be a multiple of 8):
 - `width` - image width (default 240, up to 1920)